 What is IRMAA

-IRMAA, or the Income-Related Monthly Adjustment Amount, is one of the most misunderstood parts of Medicare—and one of the most expensive if you get it wrong.
-Many retirees assume their Medicare premiums are fixed, only to discover that their income from prior years can significantly increase what they pay for both Medicare Part B and Part D. Understanding how IRMAA works, how it is calculated, and how to potentially reduce or avoid IRMAA penalties altogether is critical for anyone approaching or already in retirement.
-If you are planning your retirement income strategy, IRMAA is not just a Medicare issue—it is a tax and income planning issue that can impact your long-term financial stability.
+IRMAA, or the Income-Related Monthly Adjustment Amount, is one of the most misunderstood parts of Medicare — and one of the most expensive if you get it wrong.
+Many retirees assume their Medicare premiums are fixed, only to discover that their income from prior years can significantly increase what they pay for both Medicare Part B and Part D. Understanding how IRMAA works, how it is calculated, and how to potentially reduce or avoid IRMAA surcharges altogether is critical for anyone approaching or already in retirement.
+If you are planning your retirement income strategy, IRMAA is not just a Medicare issue — it is a tax and income planning issue that can impact your long-term financial stability in ways that compound over years.

 At its core, IRMAA is an additional surcharge applied to your Medicare premiums if your income exceeds certain thresholds.
-These thresholds are based on your Modified Adjusted Gross Income (MAGI) from two years prior.
-For example, your 2026 Medicare premiums are based on your 2024 income.
-This two-year lookback often catches retirees off guard, especially those who have recently sold assets, converted retirement accounts, or experienced a spike in income.
-Working with an independent broker who understands both Medicare and broader financial planning strategies can help you anticipate and manage these costs proactively.
+These thresholds are based on your Modified Adjusted Gross Income — your MAGI — from two years prior.
+This two-year lookback often catches retirees off guard, especially those who have recently sold assets, converted retirement accounts, or experienced a one-time spike in income from a business sale, inheritance, or investment event.
+Working with an independent broker who understands both Medicare and broader financial planning strategies can help you anticipate and manage these costs proactively rather than discovering the impact after the surcharge has already been applied.
+Understanding how Medicare premiums increase over time — and how IRMAA layers on top of that baseline increase — is the starting point for building a complete picture of your retirement healthcare costs.

 How IRMAA Works

-IRMAA applies to both Medicare Part B and Medicare Part D. Instead of paying only the standard premium, higher-income individuals pay additional amounts that increase in tiers.
-These surcharges are not small—they can add hundreds of dollars per month to your healthcare costs.
-The government determines your IRMAA tier based on your reported income, and once assigned, you will pay that higher premium for the entire year unless you successfully appeal it.
+IRMAA applies to both Medicare Part B and Medicare Part D. Instead of paying only the standard premium, higher-income individuals pay additional amounts that increase across income tiers.
+These surcharges are not small — they can add hundreds of dollars per month to your healthcare costs, and because they are deducted directly from Social Security benefits for most Medicare beneficiaries, many retirees encounter them before fully understanding the calculation behind them.
+The government determines your IRMAA tier based on your reported MAGI from two years prior, and once assigned, you will pay that higher premium for the entire calendar year unless you successfully appeal the determination.

-The structure is tiered, meaning the more your income exceeds certain thresholds, the higher your premiums become.
-Even a relatively small increase in income can push you into a higher IRMAA bracket, resulting in a disproportionate increase in costs.
-This is why IRMAA is often referred to as a “hidden tax” on retirement income.
-It creates a situation where income planning becomes just as important as investment performance.
+The structure is tiered, meaning the more your income exceeds the base threshold, the higher your premiums become.
+What makes IRMAA particularly challenging from a planning perspective is that it is a step function rather than a gradual increase.
+Crossing an income threshold by even one dollar can result in a significantly higher premium for the entire year — a disproportionate cost increase relative to the marginal income that triggered it.
+This is why IRMAA is often described as a “hidden tax” on retirement income.
+It creates a situation where income planning becomes just as important as investment performance, because optimizing returns without managing the IRMAA consequence can produce a smaller net benefit than expected.

 Why IRMAA Matters in Retirement Planning

-IRMAA is structured in income brackets, and each bracket corresponds to a higher premium level.
-These thresholds are adjusted periodically, but the concept remains the same: higher income equals higher Medicare costs.
-Married couples filing jointly have different thresholds than single filers, which adds another layer of complexity.
+IRMAA is structured in income brackets, and each bracket corresponds to a higher premium surcharge for both Part B and Part D. These thresholds are adjusted periodically, but the underlying structure remains consistent: higher income above the base threshold equals higher Medicare costs, in defined steps.
+Married couples filing jointly have different income thresholds than single filers — typically roughly double the single filer threshold — which adds another layer of complexity for couples managing household income jointly.
+Understanding both your filing status and your projected MAGI in any given year is the starting point for understanding which tier applies and whether you are near a bracket boundary.

-While IRMAA is based on prior income, there are strategies that may help reduce its impact over time.
-One approach is to manage taxable income carefully in the years leading up to Medicare enrollment.
-This may involve spreading out income events, using tax-efficient withdrawal strategies, or incorporating income sources that are treated differently for tax purposes.
+While IRMAA is determined by prior-year income, there are strategies that may help reduce its impact over time or position retirees below a bracket boundary in the years that matter most.
+One approach is to manage taxable income carefully in the years leading up to Medicare enrollment — typically the years spanning from age 60 to 65 — when decisions made about income timing will directly determine the IRMAA tier that applies in the early Medicare years.
+This may involve spreading income events across multiple years rather than concentrating them, using tax-efficient withdrawal sequencing, or incorporating income sources that are treated differently for MAGI purposes such as qualified Roth distributions, which do not count toward MAGI.

 Compare Medicare Plans & Estimate Your Costs

-Use this Medicare comparison tool to review plan options, estimate premiums, and see how coverage choices may impact your total healthcare costs.
+Review plan options, estimate premiums, and see how coverage choices may impact your total healthcare costs including IRMAA exposure.

 Talk With an Advisor Today